featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 ##### Vacuums in the Cloud: Analyzing Security in a Hardened IoT Ecosystem

-* Memory dumped contained confidential keys
+* Memory dumps contained confidential keys
-    * Authentication and authorisation to the robot
+    * 🙋‍♀️ Auth/Authz to the robot
-    * Authentication and authorisation to the cloud infrastructure
+    * 🙆‍♀️ Auth/Authz to the cloud infrastructure
+* Logs and coredumps were encrypted... but keys hardcoded
 * Secret key RNG algorithm determined to be weak
-  * Small keyspace given known data = bruteforce
+  * Small keyspace given known data = bruteforceable
-* RSA key was shared with all devices
+* RSA key was shared with all devices 🔓
   * Identity impersonation

-* Logs and coredumps were encrypted
-    * But encryption keys were hardcoded
-* Also discovered unauthenticated buffer overflow vulnerability
+> Also discovered <label>buffer overflow</label> vulnerability in an unauthenticated stage.
-  * RCE of arbitrary code

 ---